It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Graham: Simulations are great when we are dealing with complex, multi-layered problems.

-We do not create simulations to teach closed skills.
-Learning the violin or programming in Python, for example, can be done using established methods such as YouTube or e-learning.
+We don't create simulations to teach closed skills.
+Learning the violin or programming in Python, for example, can be done through established methods such as YouTube or e-learning.
 Individual training is more suitable here.

-But when this violinist plays in an orchestra or this programmer is integrated into a software team, everything changes.
+But when that violinist plays in an orchestra or that programmer is integrated into a software team, everything changes.
 Suddenly you have to perform under pressure in front of other people.
-And the ability to empathize, collaborate and understand the big picture becomes critical to success.
+And the ability to empathize, collaborate and understand the bigger picture becomes critical to success.
 We can create simulations for precisely these scenarios.

 As Brian mentioned, we offer learners the opportunity to practice in a safe context while preparing them to apply their new skills in the real world.

-Graham: This trader simulation is great.
+Graham : This dealership simulation is great.
 It focuses on business acumen, financial knowledge and a thorough understanding of how the complex internal and external business relationships work.
 The simulation is fantastic as it provides a realistic experience.

-However, when reading the feedback from participants who do not work directly for the trader, it becomes clear that the simulation primarily promotes empathy for traders and their various functions.
-Empathy is a very human quality that is not always associated with financial knowledge.
+However, when reading the feedback from participants who do not work directly at the dealership, it becomes clear that the simulation primarily promotes empathy for dealerships and their various functions.
+Empathy is a very human trait that is not always associated with financial knowledge.

-And this is just another example of how you can develop so many technical skills.
+And this is just another example of how you can develop so many more technical skills.
 However, these skills are ineffective if they are not linked to human understanding.
-Many other learning methods cannot do this.
+Many other learning methods can't do that.

-Brian: Simulations are ideal for illustrating the long-term effects of decisions.
-For example, you can go through the entire business cycle of a year in just a few hours.
+Brian: Simulations are ideal for demonstrating the long-term impact of decisions.
+For example, you can go through the entire business cycle of a year in a few hours.
 In real life, however, it can take several years for the results of a decision to become visible.
 During this time, you may have changed jobs or left the company, leaving you with no opportunity to learn.
 Simulations promote a long-term perspective.
 They help with day-to-day decisions and promote sustainable company development.

-Business games achieve a Net Promoter Score of 95%.
+Simulation games achieve a net promoter score of 95%.

-It is worth noting that the net promoter score for this course was 95.
+It is noteworthy that the Net Promoter Score for this course was 95.

 Graham: The feedback is amazingly good.
-The average Net Promoter Score in the industry is perhaps 40, and many companies are happy with a better NPS for training.
+The average Net Promoter Score for the industry is perhaps 40, and many companies are happy with a better NPS for training.

 Brian, is this typical for simulations?